Topologically protected flatness in chiral moir\'e heterostructures: Effect of disorder

 \subsection{Hierarchy between disorder channels}

-As represented in Fig.~\ref{fig_differentnoise}, we split the various types of disorder susceptible to broaden the flat bands of chiral TBG into three categories: the off-resonant terms scattering particles from the flat-band to degrees of freedom above or below the spectral gap, the chiral terms that anticommute with the abelian chiral symmetries of the two flat bands (they can only be defined for the first magic angle, see Sec.~\ref{sec_theory}), and resonant non-chiral scattering processes directly coupling the two sublattice polarized flat-bands.
-In this paragraph, we identify what physical mechanism, if any, protects the flat bands against those three types of disorders.
+We split the various types of disorder susceptible to broadening the flat bands of chiral TBG into three categories: the chiral channels anticommuting with the chiral operators of the two decoupled abelian components of the Hamiltonian, the resonant scattering processes directly coupling the two sublattice polarized flat-bands, and the off-resonant terms scattering particles from the flat-band to degrees of freedom above or below the spectral gap.
+We here provide a physical discussion of the effects of these different disorder channels on the flat bands.